 Data are collected directly from survey respondents, extracted from administrative files and derived from other Statistics Canada surveys and/or other sources.

-Administrative data source: Income tax Records file (T1)
+Administration data source: Income tax Records file (T1).

 Other source: Pension Plans in Canada (PPIC)

 To reduce response burden, information from personal tax data and the Pension Plans in Canada survey are used.

 View the Questionnaire(s) and reporting guide(s) .

 For income data, all respondents are matched to the tax data file unless they refuse to have their information linked.
 Data obtained from the tax file are complete and do not require imputation.
 Only in the absence of tax data are income figures imputed.
 Donor imputation by the nearest neighbour method is generally used and is performed primarily with Statistics Canada's Census Edit and Imputation System (CANCEIS).
 However, amounts received through certain government programs such as the universal child care benefit and child tax benefits are derived from other information (i.e. number of children in the household) using a deductive imputation method.